 Check out these three activities for ways to incorporate reading and listening skills in your middle school and high school Spanish class!
 Individual, partner, and small group activities that you can use with any reading!

-This post contains affiliate links, which means if you click through and purchase something using my links, I receive a small commission at no additional cost to you.
+Some of the links in this post are affiliate links.
+This means if you click on the link and purchase an item, I will receive an affiliate commission at no additional cost to you.
 Thank you!

 Reading and Listening Activities for Spanish Class